uob-mu3e/daq_wiki/February 14th, 2022 - DAQ meeting.md

 * Arrived hardware:
     * PHY does not work
-    * Remote test possible of the fourth card possible
+    * Remote test of the fourth card possible
 * Currently working on the data path
 * Is an OS running on the NIOS?